EthanHeilman/ethanheilman.github.io/x/31/post.md

         I don't play a percentage game.
 I play stud poker my way.
         And I got the money and you got the questions.

 In an attempt to explore the strategy of this missile vs laser dynamic I designed a game called terminal maneuvers.
-It contains all the elements of this problem but in the most stripped down manner possible.
+It is more complex that the single round variant we just looked at but contains is still the most stripped game possible.
+First I'm going to describe the rules, then look at how to play it some dice, cards and a piece of paper and then finally provide a link an online version you can play against a computer.

 ## How to play Terminal Maneuvers